Filled with crisp-tender veggies and baked until crispy, these Baked Egg Rolls are low in fat and calories, and

 Egg rolls are best served warm right from the oven.
-If you do have leftover egg rolls or you want to prepare egg rolls in advance for a party, I highly suggest freezing the baked egg rolls and simply reheating them in the oven before serving.
+If you want to prepare egg rolls in advance for a party, I highly suggest freezing the baked egg rolls and reheating them before serving.
 This keeps the exterior crispy and crunchy, instead of soggy if they were to be reheated in the microwave.

-- Bake Egg Rolls as directed and allow them to cool fully.
+- Bake as directed and allow them to cool fully.

-- Place cooled egg rolls onto a lined cookie sheet and then place them into the freezer to flash freeze for 1 hour.
+- Place the cooled egg rolls onto a lined cookie sheet and then place them into the freezer to flash freeze for 1 hour.
+This will keep them from sticking together when frozen.

-- Remove egg rolls from the cookie sheet and place them into a freezer bag or freezer-safe container and freeze for up to 3 months.
+- Remove the frozen egg rolls from the cookie sheet and place them into a freezer bag or freezer-safe container and freeze them for up to 3 months.

-- To reheat Frozen Egg Rolls, preheat oven to 400 degrees.
-Place frozen egg rolls on a sheet pan and bake for 15 minutes, flipping once.
+- To reheat Frozen Egg Rolls, preheat oven to 400 degrees F. Place frozen egg rolls on a sheet pan and bake for 15 minutes, flipping once.